Musashi Miyamoto Learn Japanese with JapanesePod101.com

-While recluted, Musashi Miyamoto wrote the Gorin-No-Sho, known in english as the Book Of Five Rings, a text on kenjutsu, martial arts and philosophy.
+While in reclusion, Miyamoto Musashi wrote the "Go Rin No Sho", known in English as "The Book Of Five Rings", which was a text on kenjutsu, martial arts and philosophy.

-There have been various translations made over the years, and it enjoys an audience considerably broader than only that of martial artists: for instance, some business leaders find its discussion of conflict and taking the advantage to be relevant to their work.
+Many translations of the "Go Rin No Sho" have been made over the years, and it enjoys an audience considerably broader than just those interested in martial arts.
+For instance, some business leaders find its discussion of conflict and how to take advantage of it to be relevant to their work.

-The five "books" refer to the idea that there are different elements of battle, just as there are different physical elements in life, as described by Buddhism, Shinto, and other Eastern religions.
+The five "books" refer to the idea that there are different elements of battle, just as there are different physical elements in life, as is believed in Buddhism, Shintoism, and other Eastern religions.

-The term "Ichi School", which is referred to in the book, Gorin-No-Sho, when referring to such books, refers to "Niten No Ichi Ryu", or "Ni Ten Ichi Ryu", which literally translated, means "Two Swords, one heaven", although the translation could be seen by many as "Two Swords, One spirit", or "Two Swords, One Entity".
+The term "Ichi School", which is referenced in the Go Rin No Sho, refers to the "Niten No Ichi Ryu", or "Ni Ten Ichi Ryu", which when literally translated means "Two Swords, One Heaven", although the translation could be interpreted as "Two Swords, One Spirit", or "Two Swords, One Entity".

-The Ground Book serves as an introduction, and metaphorically discusses martial arts, leadership, and training as building a house.
+The Ground Book serves as an introduction, and it uses the metaphor of building a house to discuss martial arts, leadership, and training.

 "Strategy is the craft of the warrior.
 Commanders must enact the craft, and troopers should know this Way.
 There is no warrior in the world today who really understands the Way of strategy.